 Hitchhiking from Krabi to Bangkok

 We wake up at 9 AM.
 It’s a bit too late for what we are planning to do.
 We know it.
-But that’s only because I was working on website design for my friend until 2 AM (our Latvian readers, you might be interested in this blog).
+But that’s only because I was working on website design for my friend until 2 AM.
 And, well, is it really a problem?
 We don’t think so.
 And we aren’t in rush either.
 We will just try to do our best, and at the end of the day we will see, where it will take us.

 Distance from Krabi to Bangkok is almost 800 kilometers.
 It’s 3 times more than the distance from Satun to Krabi.
 I have looked it up on Google Maps, and now I know few possible routes.